 In addition: (A) If a student payment is 10 days late, there will be a \$25 late fee assessed; (B) If a student payment is 30 days late, the student will be suspended for 5 days, and upon the student's return, if the balance of missed payments is over \$1,000, the student will be dropped.
 If the student makes written arrangements with the School to catch up on payments, the student may not be dropped.
-If the student doesn't follow through on the agreement, the student will be dropped; and (C) If a student has a balance of missed payments in any amount after 60 days and there is not a written agreement with the School to catch up on payments, the student with the School to catch up on payments.
+If the student doesn't follow through on the agreement, the student will be dropped; and (C) If a student has a balance of missed payments in any amount after 60 days and there is not a written agreement with the School to catch up on payments, the student will be dropped.